 Radiation exposure or "dose" is quantified in units of rem (roentgen equivalent man), and may be expressed as an individual dose or average amounts among groups or populations.
 Usually the millirem (mrem) is used to express the small doses associated with occupational and environmental exposure (1 mrem is 1/1000 of a rem).
 The SI unit in which dose is expressed is the sievert or millisievert (mSv).
-A sievert is equal to 100 rems, so 1 mSv is equal to 100 mrem.
+A sievert is equal to 100 mrem.